colettegallagher/project-iris/README.md

 #### NumPy
 NumPy is a library in IPython.
 To use, open Visual Studio Code.
 Type *ipython* in the right hand side terminal.
 This opens ipython.
 Then type *import numpy* this opens NumPy in IPython.

+#### Running the Codes
+Copy the code from the repository by using *CTRL & C* or right clicking and copying the mouse and copying.
+Open a file in Visual Studio Code by clicking the new file button.
+Paste the code into Visual Studio Code.
+Name the file with the ending *.py*.
+On the right-hand side of the terminal type in *python* and the name of the file.
+Press enter.

 ### 3. Statistics Used